aday2418/soundcircle/README.md

 # SoundCircle
-Hey!
-This is a project that I'm making for my CS 260 class.
-Feel free to use this code for any projects you like!
-If you want to learn more about web programming, check out the [notes](/public/notes/notes.md) I took from this class!

 #### Elevator Pitch
 Have you ever wondered what your friends are jamming out to?
 With **SoundCircle**, you're always in the loop, diving into their favorite genres, artists, and top songs. **SoundCircle** isn't just about sharing playlists; it's a unique way to connect through music.
 You can compare listening stats and discover new tunes, all within a user-friendly interface that integrates seamlessly with your existing Spotify playlists. **SoundCircle** is the perfect way to deepen your connections through the universal language of music.